 Ending Fatigue: Once the main cast gets rescued off the island, we see that InGen has successfully bagged a T. rex which makes the heroes feel they have ultimately lost.
-This seems like a decent drop-off point and sequel hook, but the film continues for another thirty minutes so the T. rex can terrorize San Diego for a second climax.
+This seems like a decent drop-off point and Sequel Hook, but the film continues for another thirty minutes so the T. rex can terrorize San Diego for a second climax.

-Memetic Mutation: Professor Oak warned you about the long grass!note It's a common joke to combine Pokemon with the Velociraptor scene.
+Memetic Mutation: Professor Oak warned you about the long grass!note It's a common joke to combine Pokémon with the Velociraptor scene.

 Roland's reaction after discovering what happened to Ajay, and his departure shortly afterwards.

-What an Idiot: Sarah Harding.
-Despite allegedly being an expert at working with animals, the first time we see her she makes possibly the worst mistake imaginable (and one even the general public knows to avoid).
-She deliberately walks up to a young Stegosaurus and touches it.
+Sarah Harding.
+Where to start?
+Despite allegedly being an expert at working with animals, the first time we see her she makes possibly the worst mistake imaginable (and one even the general public knows to avoid): She deliberately walks up to a young Stegosaurus and touches it.
 Several moments later its parents nearly kill her.
-Further highlights of her "expertise" include helping let the dinosaurs out of their cages, after which they promptly go on a rampage; taking a Tyrannosaurus child back to her trailer (showing she learned nothing from the Stegosaurus incident) and keeping the shirt which is soaked with the blood of theT. rexbaby.
-Just from her insane actions alone she nearly dies four times, and gets a lot of other people killed because of her idiocy.
-She also ignores her vastly imperfect but knowledgeable boyfriend, eyewitness to the last nightmare.
+Further highlights of her 'expertise' include helping let the dinosaurs out of their cages, whereupon they go on a rampage; and keeping a shirt that is soaked with the blood of theT. rexbaby.
+Just from her insane actions alone she nearly dies three times, and gets a lot of other people killed because of her idiocy.
+She also ignores her vastly imperfect but more knowledgeable boyfriend, eyewitness to the last dinosaur nightmare.